 7. Balshem H, Helfand M, Schunemann et al. GRADE guidelines: 3.
 Rating the quality of evidence.
 J Clin Epidem.
 2011;64:401-406.

-Viewpoints include the following major sections: Introduction, Discussion, and Implications for Research and Practice.
+Perspectives have an unstructured abstract written in paragraph form of 100 words or less.
+The unstructured abstract provides a brief overview of all key aspects of the manuscript.
+Topics covered in a conventional abstract depend on whether the manuscript describes a program and its evaluation, a new research method, or a review of literature or policy issues.
+All abstracts begin with a clearly defined purpose or objective and end with conclusions and implications for research, practice, and policy making.Perspectives include the following major sections: Introduction, Discussion, and Implications for Research and Practice.
 They should not include sections for Methods or Results.
 Instead, they should employ alternately titled headings that distinguish them from Research Articles and Research Briefs.
-Examples include those headings that would present the viewpoint, premise, or argument beyond an introduction—that is, these headings reflect the concept, program, model, or topic about which the authors have a viewpoint.GEMs
+Examples include those headings that would present the viewpoint, premise, or argument beyond an introduction—that is, these headings reflect the concept, program, model, or topic about which the authors have a perspective.

 GEMs do not require abstracts.
 However, please provide 2 to 3 sentences summarizing the educational program or tool being evaluated and the results of the evaluation (50-word limit).
 This summary will be sent to reviewers and will not be part of the GEM's publication.GEMs include an Introduction, which describes why the program or activity is worth reading about.
 The body or content of a GEM states the target audience and notes the adaptability of the program to different audiences.
 It also states the purpose/objective of the program/activity, describes how one would implement the program/activity, and explains how the program/activity has been evaluated and with what results.
 If applicable, it also describes plans for future refinement/use and the application or use of theory and/or models to program design and/or evaluation.

 Letters to the Editor are timely and succinct expressions of responsible criticism or reaction to material published in recent issues.
 A Letter to the Editor may also call attention to topics of general interest to readers.
 Submission of a Letter to the Editor constitutes permission for JNEB to publish it with or without editing and abridgment.
 Authors of Letters to the Editor must acknowledge financial and other conflicts of interest within the letter.
 Authors of the articles referred to in Letters to the Editor will be given an opportunity to respond in a letter for simultaneous publication.